 Czech Philharmonic • New York

-The residency at New York’s Carnegie Hall will conclude with Czech music, as is only appropriate for 2024, the Year of Czech Music.
-Playing Dvořák’s Piano Concerto is the Czech Philharmonic’s artist-in-residence for its 129th season, Daniil Trifonov.
-After intermission, chief conductor Semyon Bychkov, a quartet of vocal soloists, and the Prague Philharmonic Choir will thrill the American public with Janáček’s Glagolitic Mass.
+The Czech Philharmonic’s residency at New York’s Carnegie Hall concludes with an all Czech programme as is only appropriate for the 2024 Year of Czech Music.
+Playing Dvořák’s Piano Concerto is the Czech Philharmonic’s 129th season Artist-in-Residence Daniil Trifonov.
+After the intermission, Chief Conductor Semyon Bychkov, a quartet of vocal soloists, and the Prague Philharmonic Choir perform Janáček’s thrilling Glagolitic Mass.

 Programme